wbmorgan/BurgerSalesWeatherAnalysis/README.md

 | wspd (Wind Speed)        | -0.0427                  |
 | tavg (Average Temperature)| -0.0646                  |

-This was using Met Office Daily data, but I wanted to get more accurate data in a shorter time frame than 24h so I used an API to check weather conditions with both Day and Night Sales.
+This was using Met Office Daily data, but I wanted to get more accurate data in a shorter time frame than 24 hours so I used an API to check weather conditions with both Day and Night Sales.

 I drew a map to use weather conditions by weather severity (1 = Clear, 9 = Storm/Thunderstorm) and looked at the weighted averages (to offset the effect of count)